 |I don't know what this is but it was so delicious!|

 Londoners only drink tea.
 Once again, I was wrong.....I find that more people drink coffee here than tea.
 It seems that every other shop I walk past is a coffee shop.
 One of my favorite places to have coffee is a modern, hipster independent coffee shop called “Shoreditch Grind”.

 So far, I have had some of the best experiences with the British people.
 The other day while I was waiting for my bus, I had a conversation with a man and I discovered that he had recently visited America, so I asked him, “What do you miss most about America?”
 His response – “the CORN MUFFINS!!”.
 He doesn’t miss the warm weather?
 Beaches?
 Mexican food?
 Cute American girls?
 But he misses the corn muffins?!
 Are you serious?
 I couldn’t help but laugh out loud.
 The locals are actually quite funny and always willing to help.

 As for my assumption about the rain, I discovered that the weather is absolutely unpredictable.
 For the first 4 weeks, London was nothing but sunshine.
 Flo even joked that Jay and I (the Californians) had packed the sun in our suitcases and brought it to London.
 Now, as Autumn is taking its course, it does rain, but not for very long.
 Sometimes it will pour for 20 minutes while other times the clouds will sprinkle for 5 minutes, it all depends on how God is feeling that day.
 I used to check my weather app every day, but now, I see no point.

 |Jumping in the puddles on the way to school.|

 Some days, I forget that I am in London because it feels like home.
 I am a Londoner now and I have never been happier.

 This blog entry is from Monica Hamilton.
-For more from Monica, please visit her blog at http://monicanoelh14.blogspot.co.uk/.
+For more from Monica, check out her blog at; http://monicanoelh14.blogspot.co.uk/